Usaldudo/tf-github-modules/README.md

 ## Note

-This module requires that you have appropriate permissions to create secrets and variables in the specified repository.
+These modules requires that you have appropriate permissions to create secrets and variables in the specified repository.